bentoml/BentoML/docs/source/overview/what-is-bentoml.rst

 Inference optimization for AI applications
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-BentoML’s proven open-source architecture ensures high performance for your AI applications through efficient resource utilization and latency reduction techniques.
+BentoML's proven open-source architecture ensures high performance for your AI applications through efficient resource utilization and latency reduction techniques.
 It supports model inference parallelization and adaptive batching.
 With built-in optimization for specific model architectures (like OpenLLM for LLMs) and support for high-performance runtimes like ONNX-runtime and TorchScript, BentoML delivers faster response time and higher throughput, offering scalable and cost-efficient backbone infrastructure for any AI applications.